casparusvl/Artillery-Game/README.md

 ## Tank dual

 This is a proof of concept for a game in the style of the classic Scorched Earth.
 Both players control a tank, placed on a randomly generated 2D landscape, and the goal is to destroy eachother.
-The game is written in Pygame and can run both locally or in a webbrowser through Webassembly.
+The game is written in Pygame and can run both locally or in a web browser through Webassembly.

 ### How to play: